nicholascar/gswa-supermodel/docs/components/bores.md

 ## Vocabularies

-This section lists the vocabularies that the Boreholes Profile indicates for use.
+This section lists the vocabularies that the Bores Model indicates for use.
 Some of these vocabularies are defined elsewhere - by other organisations and within standards - so this listing indicates how each is managed.

 **Vocabulary** | **Profile access point** | **Managing Organisation**
 ---|---|---